 What Is PACER?
 A Beginner’s Guide to Federal Court Records

-PACER is operated by the Administrative Office of the U.S. Courts and covers millions of case filings from federal district courts, courts of appeals, and bankruptcy courts.
-Journalists, attorneys, investigators, researchers, and members of the public use it to verify legal claims, review filed documents, and track ongoing federal litigation.
+PACER (Public Access to Court Electronic Records) is the official federal judiciary system for searching and accessing U.S. federal court case filings and documents online.
+It is operated by the Administrative Office of the U.S. Courts and covers millions of case filings from federal district courts, courts of appeals, and bankruptcy courts across all 94 federal judicial districts.
+Anyone with a free account can search federal lawsuits, bankruptcy filings, criminal prosecutions, and court documents filed in federal courts nationwide.
+Journalists, attorneys, investigators, researchers, and members of the public use PACER to verify legal claims, review filed documents, and track ongoing federal litigation.
+This guide explains what PACER contains, how to search it step by step, what it costs, and where it fits in a complete court records investigation.

 ⚠️ Legal Notice: PACER provides access to federal court records, which are generally public.
 Some documents may be sealed or redacted by court order.
 This guide explains lawful public-records access only and does not constitute legal advice.

-The Short Answer: What PACER Does and Doesn’t Cover
+What PACER Does and Does Not Cover

 Record TypeAvailable in PACER